Oberwolfach Reports - OWR

-Since 2004, the Mathematisches Forschungsinstitut Oberwolfach (MFO) publishes official reports of every workshop, containing extended abstracts of one up to three pages, including references, of the given talks.
-These "Oberwolfach Reports" (OWR) are published in succession of the "Tagungsberichte".
+Since 2004, the Mathematisches Forschungsinstitut Oberwolfach (MFO) publishes official reports of every Workshop, containing extended abstracts of one up to three pages, including references, of the given talks.
+These "Oberwolfach Reports" (OWR) are published in succession of the former "Tagungsberichte" which are freely available via the Oberwolfach Digital Archive.
 The aim is to report periodically upon the state of mathematical research, and to make these reports available to the mathematical community.

-As before, the workshop report can be downloaded by the participants from our website (via "Scientific Programme/Annual Schedules").
-The MFO quarterly publishes the collected workshop reports electronically as well as hard cover book series "Oberwolfach Reports" (OWR, ISSN 1660-8933) in cooperation with the European Mathematical Society.
-Interested libraries or institutes can subscribe to OWR on a non-profit basis (in 2004, 4 issues with more than 3000 pages for 190 Euro plus shipping) or can make exchange arrangements with their institute publications.
+Moreover, the MFO quarterly publishes the collected reports electronically as well as hard cover book series "Oberwolfach Reports" (OWR, ISSN 1660-8933) in cooperation with the European Mathematical Society.
+Interested libraries or institutes can subscribe to OWR on a non-profit basis.
+In case that your library is interested in an exchange arrangement, do not hesitate to contact our librarian, please.
 Zentralblatt MATH and Mathematical Reviews will regularly receive a copy of OWR.

 As a sample copy, Issue 1 of Volume 1 (2004) is freely available as a pdf file.
 The electronic version with full search facilities will be available for each subscriber on the website of the European Mathematical Society - Publishing House.

 As official documents, the OWR will be quotable and it will be possible to refer to results, open problems, and new developments in a particular field of mathematics represented in an Oberwolfach Workshop.
 Moreover, these reports will be used to satisfyingly prove the scientific activities at our Institute.